Does this video clip of us in Belgium this weekend make anything I have to say on the subject completely redundant?

 See, Mum, Dad, Clare and me on a humungous big wheel, part of the Plaisers d'Hiver festival type affair that was going in Brussels this weekend.
 I hastily agreed to go on this thing to get out of going ice skating (there were also rinks set up, along with millions of stalls and other entertainments) and then remembered how much I don't like such rides.
 Man alive it was high.
 Not as high as the London Eye, which I don't mind at all, but smaller and more travelling-fairground, hmm.

 Brussels was great.
 Mum and Dad came over on Friday night, I cooked them chilli and we had a quiet night in ready for an early start Saturday morning.
-We were meant to be on the <a href="http://www.eurotunnel.com Eurotunnel]] about 9am, but there were earlier cancellations so we had a bit of an annoying delay, just like the last time we tried to take the tunnel actually.
-The drive the other side went quite smoothly, until we hit Brussels" title="Pretty sure this was the guide book we had with us, well an older version">itself, I don't recommend trying to drive around there.
+We were meant to be on the [Brussels](http://www.eurotunnel.com Eurotunnel]] about 9am, but there were earlier cancellations so we had a bit of an annoying delay, just like the last time we tried to take the tunnel actually.
+The drive the other side went quite smoothly, until we hit itself, I don't recommend trying to drive around there.
 The sat-nav mostly kept up, except when we went under the big old tunnels that cut through the cities.
 It's mostly true what they say, everyone drives like a mental out there and they don't make any allowances for tourists, but no-one rammed us or anything, we didn't see any road rage at all.

 The one thing I was a bit concerned about was parking at [our hotel](http://www.novotel.com/novotel/fichehotel/gb/nov/1030/fiche_hotel.shtml" title="Novotell off Grand Place), there was none, the websites suggests using "public parking".
 Thought this might be expensive, but we dumped the car in a nearby underground multi storey and it only came to about a tenner for the whole weekend.
 The hotel was great, great location (I think [[http://maps.google.co.uk/maps?f=q&hl=en&geocode=&time=&date=&ttype=&q=novotel&sll=50.846198,4.355073&sspn=0.000771,0.002119&ie=UTF8&ll=50.84677,4.355409&spn=0.000771,0.002119&t=h&z=19&om=1 this map is centred on the hotel, it's not exactly where the red pin is) just off "Grand Place", which is like Leicester Square there.